- Prof. Dr Cornelia Denz

 At every meeting the chairperson reports on current developments which have relevance to Board of Governors' activities.
 This is followed by statements by the members of the Rectorate on current issues from their respective areas of responsibility.
 The members of the Board of Governors use these reports as the basis for their deliberations and recommendations.

 The issues most commonly discussed at the Board of Governors meetings include:

 - budget and finance plans

 - quality development and assurance, information on third-party funding, appointments and dismissals

 - strategic positioning of the University of Münster in national and international competition

 - teacher training

-- the Excellence Initiative
+- the Excellence Strategy

-The Board of Governors has asked three of its members to address financial and accounting matters and assist the Rectorate with the end-of-the-year financial report.
+The Board of Governors has asked two of its members to address financial and accounting matters and assist the Rectorate with the end-of-the-year financial report.
 In this function it serves as an informal working group ("Finance Delegation").
 On occasion, it also meets with the Head of Administration and his staff prior to a Board of Governors meeting in order to provide the board with as comprehensive and relevant infomation as possible.